-In total, super.AI makes use of 138 methods of quality assurance (QA).
-In this blog post, we’re going to take a look at the main techniques to understand better how the complex process of labeling data can come with a quality guarantee.
+Super.AI makes use of over 150 methods of quality assurance (QA).
+In this blog post, we’re going to take a look at the main techniques to understand better how the complex process of unstructured data processing can come with a quality guarantee.
 Some of our quality assurance methods are only available to our enterprise clients.
 To find out more, contact us.

 There are four primary areas under which our quality assurance takes place:

 Human labelers are an essential component of getting difficult data labeled well.
 Super.AI has its own first-party crowd for exactly this reason.
 We work hard to ensure that all our labelers meet a minimum bar for entry into our system and after that create a hierarchy of labeler ability.
 We continually conduct assessments to measure consistency and focus, while providing incentives and reward for our labelers.

 Before a labeler conducts any labeling in a production system, we need to measure their quality so that this information can be fed to the router, which decides if and when to send labeling tasks to the labeler.